IBM-MIL/android-splash-screen/README.md

 ### Conclusion

 Splash screens, while simple on the surface, take special consideration in order to implement properly.
 Missing even the smallest detail can lead to a poor user experience.
-Hopefully this article has shown you the areas that you need to pay careful attention to.
+Hopefully this article has revealed the areas that you need to pay careful attention to.
 And while this article does cover the subject at length, it certainly isn't comprehensive.
-Several more enhancements could be imagined for our splash screen.
+Several more enhancements could be imagined for a splash screen.

 ** Put content regarding our lab, blogs, and open source work here **